What to Consider When Choosing the Right Tyre Size for Your SUV

-“When selecting the appropriate tire size for our client’s SUV, we consider several critical factors to ensure optimal performance, safety, and compatibility with their vehicle,” affirms Sammy Mwenda – Business Operations Lead at Atlas Auto Service Centre.
+“When selecting the appropriate tyre size for our client’s SUV, we consider several critical factors to ensure optimal performance, safety, and compatibility with their vehicle,” affirms Sammy Mwenda – Business Operations Lead at Atlas Auto Service Centre.

 “The automobile manufacturer designs the vehicle to be operated with particular tyre size,” observes Siju Aravindan – Head of MRF Tyre business of Car & General Trading Limited.
 He further emphasized that, “Choosing a size other than the one specified by manufacturer can compromise the safety of the vehicle, hence we don’t recommend it.”